yuechen-li-dev/MarionetteTests/README.md

 Element equality uses `operator==` on each element pair at the same index.

 - custom structs in expected/actual sequences must define `operator==`
-- this is why many DragonGod runtime structs used in tests define equality directly
+- this is why many runtime structs used in tests for other projects define equality directly

 ### `ASSERT_NEAR`